opencv/opencv/modules/gpu/doc/initalization_and_information.rst

 gpu::setDevice
 ------------------
-.. ocv:function:: void setDevice(int device)
+.. ocv:function:: void gpu::setDevice(int device)

     Sets a device and initializes it for the current thread.
 If the call of this function is omitted, a default device is initialized at the fist GPU usage.